Mary Newcomb: Post-Theater Life

 In 1937 Mary's focus shifted away from the theater so that she could devote time to her husband and her extended family.
 Her young niece, Mary Gilman, spent a year with Mary and Alex at Stinsford, returning home to America just before the outbreak of World War II.

+In July 1939 Mary was the star attraction in a huge “Spirit of Dorset” women’s pageant that took place at Lulworth Castle.
+The production was sponsored by the Dorset Federation of Women's Institutes, and between 600 and 700 Institute members and their friends took part in it.
+Mary played the last Abbess of Shaftesbury, Elizabeth Zouche, marking that 1939 was the 400th anniversary of the surrender of the Abbey to the Crown in the Dissolution of the Monasteries.
+A review in the Western Gazette stated "Miss Newcomb gave a moving and dignified study of the Abbess and the scene when the crowd pressed around her, many weeping and kneeling to ask her blessing, was poignant.”

 In September 1939 Mary launched The Mary Newcomb Players, a theater troop that traveled through the South of England and later in Europe to support the war effort by producing plays to entertain the troops.
 Her troupe included actors from London and other places, and whenever possible Mary recruited soldiers who were stationed at various bases to take parts in her productions.
 In her later years Mary described driving at night during the blackout without headlights down country roads in Southern England to put on performances at obscure bases.
 In an account of the Players’ first performance of “In the Zone” by Eugene O’Neill, featuring several young soldiers and presented before 500 of their fellow soldiers, Mary wrote, “In my Prompt Corner I trembled and paled and doubted that one line would ever be spoken, much less heard.
 But I was wrong.
 Utterly sincere and unselfconscious, the boys had their audience quiet and listening in two minutes, and held them so – with the help of Mr. O’Neill – for forty.”
 Among the Players’ other productions were “The Man With A Load Of Mischief”, “French Leave”, “Gas Light”, and “Jealousy”.
 In 1943 Mary took her Players to London to raise money to support the troupe's efforts by performing several benefit plays including “A Man With A Load Of Mischief” and Eugene O’Neill's “Days Without End.”
 After the D- Day landings in Normandy The Mary Newcomb Players traveled to France, Holland, and Belgium to continue their support for the war effort.

 After World War II, Mary Newcomb's focus remained with her husband Alex in Dorset.
 She was active in local affairs and was a patron of the county's annual Music Series.
 Each year she hosted the Stinsford Church's annual FETE on the grounds of Stinsford House.